substance/lens/README.md

 # Lens (editable edition)

 This a rewrite of [Lens](http://github.com/elifesciences/lens) by [Substance](http://substance.io).
-It comes with a Writer component for web-based authoring and a Reader component for displaying.
+It comes with a Writer component for web-based authoring and a new Reader component for displaying.

-*Important note: This version is not yet compatible with NLM, as we defined a new Article Format based on XML, rather then supporting NLM directly.*
+*Important note: This project is at an experimental state.
+It is also not compatible with JATS/NLM at this stage, as it reads a simplified custom XML format.
+We will add support for JATS import + export at a later time.*

 # Install